 And if they shatter into pieces every time they meet an impact, accidents would occur every day.

-The UV resistant nature of the acrylic makes it even more attractive for the buyers.
+The UV-resistant nature of acrylic makes it even more attractive for buyers.

 Acrylic mirrors are rapidly taking over the mirror market.

 They are easier to cut, drill, glue, or even bend!
 Yes, that’s right!
 You can also curve these mirrors, which isn’t an option with the glass.

 You probably have seen some of the mirrors in shopping malls where the mirrors are in unique shapes or bent?

 When it comes to efficiency, acrylic wins by large.
 They are easy to cut, fit and install.

 The exciting part is you don’t need to take extra precautions when installing them.
 Unlike glasses, they’re not likely to shatter into pieces pretty quickly.

 Want to know more information about the advantage of acrylic mirrors.